NARPNet/NARPNet_NCS/README.md

 nets.
 Also, the NARPNet NCS macros are more tailored to having a team of NCS's rather than a single operator.

+*The following is just a description of the files and such.
+It is not intended to be a users manual that describes how to use the macros to run a net.
+That documentation will come in time as the macros stabilize a bit.*

 ### The Macro Files